jeroennoten/Laravel-AdminLTE/README.md

 > **NOTE:** Currently, you cannot use a boxed layout with a fixed navbar or a fixed footer.
 Also, do not enable `layout_topnav` and `layout_boxed` at the same time.
 Anything else can be mixed together.

-The following config options available:
+The following config options are available:
 - __`layout_topnav`__

     Enables/Disables the top navigation only layout, to remove the sidebar and have your links at the top navbar.
 Can't be used with `layout_boxed`.